Mohammed-Feshar/sonnen-nginx-deployment-task/README.md

 ```

 #### ⭕ Notes:
+### 💢 I have added custom CSS and JavaScript files alongside the index.html page to make the web application more user-friendly
+### 💢 I haved added a screenshot named sonnen-final-result.png in the root directory which display the final output
 📩 **Facing Issues?**
 If you encounter any issues validating my solution or faced access restrictions, please feel free to contact me at **mohammedfeshar@gmail.com**.